-Firstly, this article mainly applies to low memory Amazon EC2 instance types such as t1.micro, m1.small and c1.medium.
-For example, the t1.micro Amazon EC2 instance will often have only around 500 megabytes “free” RAM on boot.
-The instructions below are also specific to Amazon Linux AMI, which, like CentOS, is based on RHEL (Red Hat Enterprise Linux).
+Firstly, this article mainly applies to low memory Amazon Linux EC2 instance types such as t2.nano and t2.micro.
+The instructions below are also specific to Amazon Linux AMI, which like CentOS, is based on RHEL (Red Hat Enterprise Linux).
 Note: This article is from 2016 and applies to Amazon Linux Version 1 only.

-Lets get started, login to your new EC2 instance as root and update all packages:
+First, login to your new Amazon Linux EC2 instance and update all packages:

 Then if you are not going to use MTA (mail transfer agent) you can disable sendmail service: